victorlaiyeeteng/tp/docs/UserGuide.md

 ### `delete-friend`

-This command allows you to delete a friend to your FriendBook.
+This command allows you to delete a friend from your FriendBook.

 ```
 delete-friend INDEX